 - Boost the number of online reviews by sending recent guests an email to thank them for their business, reminding them that their reviews are appreciated

 - Have a touchscreen monitor at reception, so that it’s more convenient for guests to submit their reviews during their stay or while checking out

 - Make it easy for guests to write their reviews by including links on the hotel’s social media pages

 Though the Internet enables hoteliers to reach out to potential guests around the world, the platforms where travelers post and read reviews are boundless.
-That’s why trivago provides hoteliers with a comprehensive free reputation app in their trivago Business Studio account.
+That’s why trivago provides hoteliers with a comprehensive free reputation tool in their account.